JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `predict`, and the elements appearing in the training target `y`.
 The MLJ task interface also uses these traits to match models to tasks.
-So if they are omitted (and your model is registered) then a general user may attempt to use your model with inapporpriately typed data.
+So if they are omitted (and your model is registered) then a general user may attempt to use your model with inappropriately typed data.

 The trait functions `input_scitype_union` and `target_scitype_union`
 take scientific data types as values (see [Getting Started](@ref) for scitype basics).
-These types are organized in the following heirarchy:
+These types are organized in the following hierarchy:

 ![](scitypes.png)

-For example,  to ensure that elements of `X` presented to the `DecisionTreeClassifier` `fit` method all have `Continous` scitype (and hence `AbstractFloat` machine type), one declares
+For example,  to ensure that elements of `X` presented to the `DecisionTreeClassifier` `fit` method all have `Continuous` scitype (and hence `AbstractFloat` machine type), one declares

 ```julia